jadrsamara/jadrsamara/README.md

 ## About Me 🙋

-🧑‍💻️ I’m currently learning Django to build my <a href="https://github.com/jadrsamara/portfolio">My Portfolio</a>, host it on Oracle Cloud, and showcase my projects on it
-- My first project is a numbers game called [Numble](https://github.com/jadrsamara/numble) (similar to Wordle)
+🧑‍💻️ I’m currently developing a numbers game called [Numble](https://github.com/jadrsamara/numble)

+🛠️ Tech stack:
+ - Django
+ - Gunicorn
+ - Nginx
+ - Oracle Cloud (DB, Load Balancing, and Instance hosting)
+ - Cloudflare (for DNS, Caching static files, and Security)

+🌐 the game is live at [numble.one](https://numble.one)

 <br>